-La La Antony Shares Insight On What Kim Kardashian Plans To Name Baby No. 4
+La La Anthony Shares Insight On What Kim Kardashian Plans To Name Baby No 4

 Kim and Kanye had welcomed their last baby, Chicago, via a surrogate last year.
 A source told People magazine that they worked with a different surrogate this time.

 “Since they had another embryo, Kim and Kanye always knew they wanted to try and implant that embryo too,” the insider said.

 “They hoped to work with the same gestational carrier, but it didn’t work out this time.
 They are working with a second carrier now that is pregnant and will give birth in the spring.”

 .@KimKardashian opens up about preparing for life as a family of six with @kanyewest on @FallonTonight – Watch here: https://t.co/4I5OBl62Ay